Homemade Flour Tortillas

 What are Flour Tortillas?

-Flour tortillas are beloved Northern Mexican flatbreads that are used for everything from quesadillas, burritos to breakfast tacos and are served alongside dishes like fajitas
+Flour tortillas are beloved Northern Mexican flatbreads that are used for everything from green chile quesadillas, chorizo egg burritos to migas breakfast tacos and are served alongside dishes like chicken fajitas

 Ingredients & Substitutions